Who Is A Cancer Survivor?

-An individual is considered a cancer survivor from the time of cancer diagnosis through the balance of his or her life,” according to the National Coalition for Cancer Survivorship and the NCI Office of Cancer Survivorship.
+According to the National Cancer Institute, a survivor is anyone living with a history of cancer – from the moment of diagnosis through the remainder of life.
 The number of cancer survivors in the United States has more than tripled to almost 15.5 million over the past 40 years thanks to advances in detection and treatment.

 - Initial and subsequent treatment related teaching